airzym/AmongUs/README.md

 # AmongUs

+## Crewmate
+Crewmates have a list of tasks they have to complete, if all crewmates complete their tasks they win.
+**If a crewmate dies they still need to complete their tasks**

+## imposter
+Kill everyone.

 ## Visible tasks

 Visible tasks are tasks that can be seen by another player to verify that the person on the task is innocent.